Sven Jonasson

+IF Elfsborg at 1942 with following players, from left standing: Gillis Andersson, Evert Grahn, Knut Johansson, Sven Jonasson, Axel Stenholm and K. E. Grahn; front row: Gösta Dahl, Ernst Hernqvist, Åke Sandberg (goalkeeper), Åke Sandgren and Arvid Emanuelsson.

 Sven Jonasson (9 July 1909 – 17 September 1984) was a Swedish football striker and manager.

 Career

 He played for Sweden at the 1936 Summer Olympics.
 He was born in Borås and died in Varberg.

 He played for IF Elfsborg and the Sweden men's national football team, for whom he appeared in the 1934 and 1938 World Cups.
 He scored two goals in 1934 and one in 1938.
 Jonasson holds the record for most goals (252 goals) and most consecutive games (344 games, 1927–1941) in Allsvenskan (top level of Swedish football).

 In 1936 he is mentioned in a Danish source for playing as a "false 9" when playing against a team using a WM-formation.
 In the same article the Danish journalist compares Sven Jonasson to the English centreforward Ted Drake.